Peace to the Gods and Goddesses of the foundation;

 Be ye therefore merciful, as your Father also is merciful” (Matthew 5: 42; Luke 6: 35, 36).

 Jesus himself must have known the story of Auset as it was very popular throughout the Roman Empire.
-And even if we ignore that: he’s Jesus right?
+And even if it wasn’t: he’s Jesus right?

 His disciples would later go on to apply the doctrine he taught, as it is written: “And all that believed were together, and had all things common;

-But while Ausar and Auset personified the black soul their theocracy lacked nothing in culture.
-Again, a man who does not practice the culture of the black theocracy has no right to demand that women practice it, or vice versa.
+But while Ausar and Auset personified the Black soul their theocracy lacked nothing in culture.
+Again, a man who does not practice the culture of the Black theocracy has no right to demand that women practice it, and vice versa.